Nafees10/qscript/spec/spec.md

 ```
 pub struct SomeStruct{
-	var int someInt, someOtherInt; # these data members are private
+	int someInt, someOtherInt; # these data members are private
-	pub var int x; # this is public
+	pub int x; # this is public
 }
 ```